 A subject-specific encyclopedia (or encyclopedic set) is a single (or multi-volume) reference work that provides background information on a more specialized discipline.

-A comprehensive reference that presents an overview of imprisonment in the nation that knows it best (i.e., with the highest incarceration rate in the world).
-Some 160 original, signed essays by US corrections experts offer historical perspectives, current analysis, and future outlooks.
-The coverage includes individuals noted for their work with prisons; facilities renowned for setting precedents; current policy, procedure, and program-oriented descriptions; and current prison issues.
+Offers historical perspectives, current analysis, and future outlooks.
+Coverage includes individuals noted for their work with prisons; facilities renowned for setting precedents; current policy, procedure, and program-oriented descriptions; and current prison issues.
 Specific topics include the handling of convicts with AIDS, corporal punishment, juvenile delinquents behind bars, boot camps, life without parole, racial conflict, and sexual exploitation.
-(RC) Annotation c. by Book News, Inc., Portland, OR

 Examines all aspects of the world of cybercrime.
 Articles address key areas of concern and specifically those having to with terminology, definitions and social constructs of crime, national infrastructure security vulnerabilities and capabilities, types of attacks to computers and information systems, and computer abusers and cybercriminals.